 CALL A KANSAS CITY WRONGFUL DEATH ATTORNEY TODAY

-Wrongful death accidents present surviving family members with an incredible loss.
+Accidents resulting in the untimely deaths of a loved one, presents surviving family members with an incredible loss.
 Love, companionship, and guidance can never be replaced after a loved one is tragically taken.
 Courts today can only offer financial settlements to those surviving from the negligent party.
 While this compensation certainly won’t completely ease the pain you are experiencing, it can alleviate some of the costs and losses that you have suffered.
-If you have lost a loved one due to the negligent actions of another, contact an experienced Kansas City wrongful death attorney at Dickerson Oxton, LLC as soon as possible.
+If you have lost a loved one due to the negligent actions of another, contact an experienced Kansas City wrongful death lawyers at Dickerson Oxton, LLC as soon as possible.
 Our compassionate attorneys are standing by to help you during this difficult time.

 What Can You Get Compensation for After a Wrongful Death?

 When the negligent actions of another cause a person’s life to be cut short in Kansas City, then the victim is said to have had a wrongful death.
-While each of the surviving family members of the decedent can each file an individual claim of wrongful death, typically the family as a whole is represented by a single Kansas City wrongful death attorney.
+While each of the surviving family members of the decedent can each file an individual claim for this wrongdoing, typically the family as a whole is represented by a single lawyer.
 In the event that there are no family members left, the estate of the decedent can bring forth a case to receive compensation.
-Those pursuing a claim of wrongful death in Kansas City seek compensation for:
+Those pursuing a claim in Kansas City seek compensation for:

 - Medical bills